theproductiveprogrammer/luminate/README.md

                               (only valid in scripts: "LM__AS_SCRIPT" must be set) LM__WALLET_FOLDER     :   Path to wallet folder
                               (defaults to .wallet/)
-    LM__TIMEOUT           :   Horizon server to use
-                              (defaults to 30)
+    LM__TIMEOUT           :   Time in seconds to wait before failing (defaults to 30)
     LM__HORIZON           :   Horizon server to use
                               (defaults to "LIVE".
 Can be set to "TEST")